Sidd-D-Ace/BlogVlog/ReadMe.md

 depenencies are mentioned in Pakage.json

-Some Fucntionalities are missing such as Deleting a Blog and Viewing
+Some Fucntionalities are missing such Profile and sidebar element pages.

+issue: Go-back button in view-post.ejs is not showing its css.

 Will Fix Later:)